NordicHPC/sonar/doc/HOWTO-DAEMON.md

 ### `[programs]` section

 ```
+curl-command = <string>                         # default "curl"
 sacct-command = <string>                        # default "sacct"
 scontrol-command = <string>                     # default "scontrol"
 sinfo-command = <string>                        # default "sinfo"
 topo-svg-command = <string>                     # default none
 topo-text-command = <string>                    # default none
 ```

+The `curl-command` is used for sending data to the Kafka REST proxy, if that is in use; see `kafka.rest-endpoint` above.

 The `sacct-command`, `scontrol-command` and `sinfo-command` commands are used to obtain slurm data for the `[jobs]` and `[cluster]` operations.
 If specified, they *must* be absolute paths without